 Our teen youth group emphasizes social action, Jewish values, leadership, and hands-on experiences.

 Sunday morning adult education is an integral part of Kehila, promoting opportunities for lifelong learning for all members.
 Adult education features engaging speakers on historical, literary, religious, political, entertainment, and scientific topics.
+This year we are offering in-person and Zoom options for members to attend however they are most comfortable.

 A sampling of past topics includes: